little-angry-clouds/kubernetes-binaries-managers/cmd/helmenv/README.md

 ## Installation

-There's to components in `helmenv`.
+There are two components in `helmenv`.
 One is the `helmenv` binary, the other one is a `helm` wrapper.
 It works as if were `helm`, but it has some logic to choose the version to execute.
-Yo should take care and ensure that you don't have any `helm` binary in your path.
+You should take care and ensure that you don't have any `helm` binary in your path.
 To check which binary you're executing, you can see it with: